Allow Remote Connection

 chmod +x ~/.local/share/applications/firefox_dev.desktop

 To launch it, navigate to ~/.local/share/applications/ using your “Files” application (ensure you turn on hidden folders), then double-click firefox_dev.desktop.
-Alternatively, search for Firefox Developer
+Alternatively, search for Firefox Developer, and simply run the firefox binary, and voilà.

 Note that, when you install manually, the F.D.E. does not have the unity global menu by default.